-Senior managers within Lloyd's (Directors / ExCo Members) shall demonstrate leadership and commitment with respect to the Occupational Health, Safety, Environmental & Energy management system by:
+Senior managers within Lloyd's (Directors / ExCo Members) shall demonstrate leadership and commitment with respect to the Occupational Health, Safety and Environmental management system by:

-- a) taking overall responsibility and accountability for the prevention of work-related injury and ill health, as well as the provision of safety and healthy workplaces and activities; - b) taking accountability for the effectiveness of the OHSE management system; - c) ensuring that the OHSE policies and related OHSE objectives are established and are compatible with the strategic direction of the organisation; - d) ensuring the integration of the OHSE management system requirements into the organisation's business processes; - e) ensuring that the resources needed to establish, implement, maintain and improve the OHSE management system are available; - f) communicating the importance of effective OHSE management and of conforming to the OHSE management system requirements; - g) ensuring that the OHSE management system achieves its intended outcome(s); - h) directing and supporting persons to contribute to the effectiveness of the OHSE management system; - i) ensuring and promoting continual improvement; - j) supporting other relevant management roles to demonstrate their leadership as it applies to their areas of responsibility; - k) developing, leading and promoting a culture in the organisation that supports the intended outcomes of the OHSE management system; - protecting workers from reprisals when reporting incidents, hazards, risks and opportunities; - m) ensuring the organisation establishes and implements a process(es) for consultation and participation of workers; - n) supporting the establishment and functioning of health and safety committees and the formation of an energy management team. - o) ensuring that established Energy Performance Indicators (EnPI(s)) appropriately represent our energy performance;
+- a) taking overall responsibility and accountability for the prevention of work-related injury and ill health, as well as the provision of safety and healthy workplaces and activities; - b) taking accountability for the effectiveness of the environment management system; - c) ensuring that the OHSE policy and related OHSE objectives are established and are compatible with the strategic direction of the organisation; - d) ensuring the integration of the OHSE management system requirements into the organisation's business processes; - e) ensuring that the resources needed to establish, implement, maintain and improve the OHSE management system are available; - f) communicating the importance of effective OHSE management and of conforming to the OHSE management system requirements; - g) ensuring that the OHSE management system achieves its intended outcome(s); - h) directing and supporting persons to contribute to the effectiveness of the OHSE management system; - i) ensuring and promoting continual improvement; - j) supporting other relevant management roles to demonstrate their leadership as it applies to their areas of responsibility; - k) developing, leading and promoting a culture in the organisation that supports the intended outcomes of the OHSE management system; - Protecting workers from reprisals when reporting incidents, hazards, risks and opportunities; - m) ensuring the organisation establishes and implements a process(es) for consultation and participation of workers; - n) supporting the establishment and functioning of health and safety committees.

 The CEO is committed to establishing a pro-active approach to OHSE across Lloyd's.
 An important part of this is the clear definition of responsibilities and relationships which promote a positive OHSE culture.
-In this way the implementation and continued development of the OHSE Policies and support documentation will form an integral part of the management process.
+In this way the implementation and continued development of the OHSE Policy and support documentation will form an integral part of the management process.

-Lloyd's aims to fulfil our obligations to meet all relevant requirements of health, safety, environmental and energy legislation and to organise our activities to ensure full compliance.
-In addition, we encourage environmental and energy initiatives and environmental friendly behaviours.
+Lloyd's aims to fulfil our obligations to meet all relevant requirements of health, safety and environmental legislation and to organise our activities to ensure full compliance.
+In addition, we encourage environmental initiatives and environmental friendly behaviours.
 This applies to all Lloyd's offices and associated activities both within the UK and Overseas.
-Responsibility for health, safety, environmental and energy management lies with management and employees at all levels.
+Responsibility for health, safety and environmental management lies with management and employees at all levels.